emmabjor/nl-horn-master/README.md

 # Automatic encoding from natural language to Horn clauses

 **Encoding system:**
 A system that use GPT-4 to encode natural language norms to first-order Horn clauses.
 Prompts can be found and edited in the file [promtps.py](prompts.py).
-Additionally, the code includes functionality to write all Horn clauses to a clingo script [results.horn_inconsistency_checker.lp](results.horn_inconsistency_checker.lp).
+The code includes functionality to write all Horn clauses to a clingo script found in file [results.horn_inconsistency_checker.lp](results.horn_inconsistency_checker.lp).
+Additionally, the file includes functionality for using a sentiment analysis model able to predict the evaluation constant for the norms.

 Use Python 3.8.19